-Armington aggregator models of n + 1.27 (Hereafter, I refer to the elasticity-equivalent of the parameter.)
+The other key trade elasticity parameter is the heterogeneity in productivity parameter, n.
+As stated above, this corresponds to an elasticity of substitution in monopolistic competition or Armington aggregator models of $n + 1.^{24}$ (Hereafter, I refer to the elasticity-equivalent of the parameter.)
 This elasticity is assumed identical across regions and countries.
-EK's estimates of n range from 3.6 to 12.86.
+EK's estimates of nrange from 3.6 to 12.86.
 Most of AvW's (2003) results are presented for elasticities of 5, 8, and 10.
 Baier and Bergstrand (2001), and Head and Ries (2001), estimate substitution elasticities of 6.43 and 7.9, respectively.
 In the previous section, I demonstrated that under multi-stage production the responsiveness of trade to trade costs depends on both the elasticity of substitution and the "magnification effect".
 Consequently, existing estimates of the substitution elasticity may be upwardly biased.
 Hence, I set n = 4.

-The final parameters are the 12 productivity parameters, T, distinguished by region, sector, and stage of production $(3 \times 2 \times 2 = 12)$.
+The final parameters are the 12 productivity parameters, T, distinguished by region, sector, and stage of production $(3 \times 2 \times 2 = 12)$ .
 With no loss of generality, I normalize all U.S. T's to 1.
 This leaves the 8 productivity parameters for Canada.
 There is very little data to provide guidance on calibrating the mean productivity of a region-sector's stage 1 production relative to the mean productivity of a region-sector's stage 2 production.
-28 Consequently, I set each region-sector's stage 1 and stage 2 productivity parameters equal to each other, with one exception.
+Consequently, I set each region-sector's stage 1 and stage 2 productivity parameters equal to each other, with one exception.
 The exception is for OQ, which accounted for 93 percent of Canada's exports of autos in 1990.
 OQ specializes in auto assembly.
 In 1990, about 2/3 of Canada's auto exports were final vehicles, while about 2/3 of Canada's auto imports were engines and parts.
-Hence, for OQ, $T_2^{OQ,autos}$ is a stand-alone parameter; I assume that $T_1^{OQ,autos} = T_1^{OQ,non-autos} (= T_2^{OQ,non-autos})$.
-This leaves 4 parameters: $T_1^{OQ,non-autos} (= \ T_2^{OQ,non-autos} \ = \ T_1^{OQ,autos}); \ T_2^{OQ,autos}; T_1^{ROC,non-autos} (= \ T_2^{ROC,non-autos}); \ \text{and} \ T_1^{ROC,non-autos} (= \ T_2^{ROC,non-autos}); \ T_2^{ROC,non-autos}; T_2^{ROC,non-autos} (= \ T_2^{ROC,non-autos}); \ T_2^{ROC,non-autos}; T_2^{ROC,non-autos}$ $T_1^{ROC,autos} (= T_2^{ROC,autos})$.
+Hence, for OQ, $T_2^{OQ,autos}$ is a stand-alone parameter; I assume that $T_1^{OQ,autos} = T_1^{OQ,non-autos} (= T_2^{OQ,non-autos})$ .
+This leaves 4 parameters: $T_1^{OQ,non-autos} (= T_2^{OQ,non-autos} = T_1^{OQ,autos})$ ; $T_2^{OQ,autos}$ ; $T_1^{ROC,non-autos} (= T_2^{ROC,non-autos})$ ; and $T_1^{ROC,autos} (= T_2^{ROC,autos})$ .
 I set these four parameters to match the following targets: value-added per worker in OQ, value-added per worker in ROC, auto labor in OQ, and auto labor in ROC.
-29 In other words, I set these four parameters so that labor market equilibrium delivers value-added per worker and labor allocations in each region-sector that match the data.
-This calibration ensures that the model will match the data for total gross output and total value-added in each regionsector.
-As stated above, the challenge for the calibrated model is whether it will deliver the trade flows and the vertical specialization flows - the pattern of specialization - in the data.
-Table 3
+In

-27See Eaton and Kortum (2002, p.
+&lt;sup>24See Eaton and Kortum (2002, p.
 1750, fn.
 20) or Anderson and van Wincoop (2004, p.
 710).

-28A natural approach to consider would be to obtain measures of output and factor inputs for each region-sector-stage and back out a Solow residual; however, this would be a very difficult exercise because there is no data set on factor inputs and outputs by stage of production.
+&lt;sup>25A natural approach to consider would be to obtain measures of output and factor inputs for each region-sectorstage and back out a Solow residual; however, this would be a very difficult exercise because there is no data set on factor inputs and outputs by stage of production.
 Yi (2003) divides the input-output table into stage 1 industries and stage 2 industries, and uses Balassa revealed comparative advantage (RCA) measures to back out relative productivities according to stage.
-However, the RCA measures are constructed from trade data, which is what I am trying to explain.
-(Yi (2003) focuses on explaining the growth, not the level, of trade.)
+However, the RCA measures are constructed from data on trade levels, which is what I am trying to explain.
+So this approach would be inappropriate here.